davidsntg/azure-dns-private-resolver-microhack/README.md

 ## Task 2: Deploy Azure DNS Private Resolver

-Azure DNS Private Resolver cannot be deployed using Terraform currently as the service is in Private Preview.
+Azure DNS Private Resolver cannot be deployed using Terraform currently as the service is in Public Preview.
 To deploy this service, we will use a Powershell script:

 - Go to the  folder "azure-dns-private-resolver-microhack/scripts" and execute `privatednsresolvers.ps1` script: